hurricanemark/Weather_Report_NodeJS_EJS_Express_WeatherBit_API/README.md

 ## NodeJS and Express

-I recently wrote this Local Weather app using the cloud editor `replit` where the bootstraping of node JS is hidden.
+I recently wrote this weather reporting app using the cloud editor `replit` where the bootstraping of node JS is hidden.
 All I had to do was to focus on the core logic in app.js, style.css, and index.html.
 To create a fully functional development environment locally, I needed to bootstrap NodeJS, Express to my replit code.

 Here is how I add scalffolding my Nodejs project.